 Nursing homes and assisted living facilities can commit abuse in several ways and should you have a loved one who is not in your care, it is important to know what that abuse may look like so that you can remain alert and prevent this as much as possible.
 There is common abuse that takes place, and you should be aware of what that can be.

 Physical abuse is very common and is sometimes the most obvious to spot.
 Staff members are known to hit, push, scratch, or restrain patients, which can lead to many other levels of abuse for a victim.
 When trying to prove there has been physical abuse, proof of bruising and lacerations makes for an easier case.

 Emotional abuse is just as common as physical abuse but not as easy to prove.
 Staff members may bully the patients, causing them humiliation and to be frightened of them.
 This intimidation is harder to prove, but still very painful to experience.

 Sexual abuse is quite self-explanatory — any abuse through sex.
 This is very painful to the victim, but also painful to suspect as a loved one.
 When a staff member elicits sexual activity without the patient’s consent, this is abuse.

 It is already hard for many people to have to allow their loved ones to stay in the hands of strangers and hope that they treat them kindly.
 It is even harder to know that they have not.
-Should you suspect any form of abuse has happened to your loved one in a nursing home, speak with a skilled nursing home abuse attorney, like a nursing home abuse attorney in Dekalb County, GA, as soon as possible.
+Should you suspect any form of abuse has happened to your loved one in a nursing home, speak with a skilled nursing home abuse attorney, like a nursing home abuse attorney in Atlanta, GA, as soon as possible.

 Thanks to the law office of Andrew R. Lynch for their insight into nursing home abuse.